bitcoin/bitcoin/doc/tor.md

 	./bitcoind -proxy=127.0.0.1:9050

-2. Run a bitcoin hidden server
+2. Run a Bitcoin Core hidden server
 ------------------------------

 If you configure your Tor system accordingly, it is possible to make your node also